 Best For

-Coralogix is suitable for organizations that generate massive log volumes and need precise control over indexing costs, especially when long-term archives can live in customer-owned buckets.
+Coralogix is best suited for organizations that generate massive log volumes and need precise control over indexing costs, especially when long-term archives can live in customer-owned buckets.
 It’s ideal for security, compliance, and SRE teams who prioritize real-time alerts and pipeline versioning, provided temporary data egress is acceptable.

 Pricing & Customer Reviews